H3C/hdm-redfish-script/README.md

 # Introduction
-hREST, developed by using Python, is a server management command tool based on HTTPs and Redfish/RESTful.
+hdm-redfish-script, developed by using Python, is a server management command tool based on HTTPs and Redfish/RESTful.
 It allows users to use commands to obtain server information and configure servers.

 # Command format
-An hREST command uses the python main.py -H host -p port -U username -P password [command] format, where:
+An hdm-redfish-script command uses the python main.py -H host -p port -U username -P password [command] format, where:
 *	-H host—Specifies the HDM IP address of the managed device.
 *	-p port—Specifies the HTTPS port number.
 By default, the port number is 443.
 This option is optional.
 *	-U username -P password—Specifies the HDM username and password of the managed device.
 *	[command]—Specifies which action to take on which instance.

 # Prerequisites
 *	HDM-1.30.15 or later.Some commands might require specific HDM versions.
-For more information, see the specific command.|
+For more information, see the specific command.
 *	Windows Server 2012 R2、Windows 7、Windows 10、CentOS 6.2、CentOS 7.3
 *	Python 3.7 or later

-# Use the hREST command tool
+# Use the command tool
-To use the hREST command tool:
+To use the command tool:
 *	Local operating system configuration python 3 environment.
 *	Copy the tool project file to the operating system.
-*	Decompress the file and access the hREST_Project directory.
 *	Enter the corresponding command and then press Enter to execute the command.

     `python main.py -H host -p port -U username -P password <command>`